 Who We Are

-The Henry Dearborn Institute for Human Rights (HDI) is a nonpartisan research association focusing on local, state, national, and international policy issues and the defense and advancement of important values related to human rights and freedom.
-Justin Haskins, a New York Times bestselling author and the co-director of the Socialism Research Center at The Heartland Institute, founded HDI in 2018.
+The Henry Dearborn Liberty Network (HDLN), formally the Henry Dearborn Institute for Human Rights, is a nonpartisan research project and network of pro-liberty figures in media, politics, think tanks, and academia.
+The Dearborn Liberty Network focuses on local, state, national, and international policy issues and the defense and advancement of important values related to human rights and freedom.
+Justin Haskins, a New York Times bestselling author and a research fellow at The Heartland Institute, founded HDLN in 2018 with Donald Kendal, a fellow at The Heartland Institute and co-director of Heartland’s Socialism Research Center.

 PHOTO: “Mayflower in Plymouth Harbor,” by William Halsall, 1882 at Pilgrim Hall Museum, Plymouth, Massachusetts, USA.
 Photo provided by Alonso de Mendoza through Wikimedia Commons.